aldavigdis/dockpress/readme.md

 Plese not that while optionally hosted in the EU, you may want to inform your users about data egress to New Relic's servers, especially as NR injects JavaScript code into the frontend of your site for performance monitoring.

+### Debugging and error logging

+Make sure that the `WP_DEBUG` environment varialbe is set to enable error logging for WordPress' PHP bits and plugins that supress error reporting unless `WP_DEBUG` is enabled.

+Note that errors, warnings and notices are not displayed in the web interface, but appear in the system log instead.

+Non-minified versions of the WP Core's JavaScript libraries and CSS can be loaded by setting the `WP_SCRIPT_DEBUG` environment variable.

 ### Refer to uploads on a different server